-CepRass is the national partner in Gambia.
+CepRass previously served as the national partner in Gambia.

 CepRass was launched in 2016 by a team of faculty members at the University of the Gambia to complement the efforts of the university in delivering quality research and consultancy services.
 The centre uses cutting-edge interdisciplinary research methods that combine qualitative and quantitative approaches to address critical socioeconomic, development, political, and governance issues.